Head of Data Embedded Networks (DEN) Lab

 Phone: 024 765 22223

 Weisi is an innovative researcher and engineering professional, with over 10 years experience in both academia and industry.
 He graduated from the University of Cambridge with MEng (2005), MA, Ph.D. degrees (2011).
 His applied research is underpinned by fundamental breakthroughs in network science, communication theory, and signal processing.
-He has won numerous international awards and currently leads a team to achieve new breakthroughs by bridging engineering, computer science, and social physics.
-Over the past few years, he is PI to £1.7m funding to host institution, has published over 100 papers, holds an IET Innovation Award and been twice a runner-up in the Bell Labs Prize.
+He has won numerous international awards and is PI to £1.7m funding to host institution, has published over 100 papers, holds an IET Innovation Award and been twice a runner-up in the Bell Labs Prize.

 In his private life, his experiences include working in UNHCR refugee camps in Africa, being part of the victorious Cambridge Varsity archery team (2002), solo climbed two of the highest sub-continent peaks, and served as badminton captains at Cambridge and Sheffield.
 He has also completed the full London (2007) and full Sahara (2010) marathons.